scality/runner-manager/docs/run-it-locally.md

 ## (Optional) Ngrok setup

-As the openstack-actions-runner depends on webhook to work properly.
+As the actions runner manager depends on webhook to work properly.

 Ngrok can help you setup a public url to be used with GitHub webhooks.